We tend to think of dog training as something that happens in allocated time slots or ‘training sessions’

 Training a dog effectively, to behave well and obey you in all manner of circumstances is a long journey.
 Not something that can be achieved in a week.

-However, there are significant changes that can be made in certain aspects of behaviour, that don’t take very long at all.
+However, there are significant changes that can be made in certain aspects of behavior, that don’t take very long at all.

 7 ways to a better behaved dog